JanuszMarek/ProductsWebAPI/README.md

 * Global exception handler
 * ValidationActionFilters to validate input data
 * using DI for service and repository
-* using AutoMapper for mapping entities
+* using AutoMapper for entities mapping
+* database created by EF CodeFirst

 ## To do
 List of features to do in next release: